reactsydney/talks/README.md

 ### Theme

-Intro to React / Welcome to React, Sydney
+_"Intro to React / Welcome to React, Sydney"_

 Suggested topics could include (but are not limited to):